-If you are new to the property then you are immediately free to select your own Home Bulk LPG Supplier.
+New Owners: If you are new to the property then you are immediately eligible to select your own Home Bulk Tank LPG Supplier.

-If you sell your property, or if you are a tenant and you vacate the property, then the Agreement will terminate without penalty.
+If you sell your property, or if you are a tenant and you vacate the property, then the Supply Agreement will immediately terminate.

 Will my gas supply be interrupted?

-NO. During the switching process your domestic gas supply will not be interrupted.
-Because your Home Bulk LPG tank is not being exchanged you are guaranteed continuity of supply, your existing supplier still being able to fill the tank right up until the time of switch completion should you require them to do so.
+During the switching process your domestic LPG supply will not be interrupted.
+Because your tank is not being exchanged you are guaranteed continuity of supply, your existing supplier being obligated to provide you with gas right up until the tank ownership has been transferred to your new supplier.